IoT Sensors in Robotic Arms: Explore Advanced Integration and Control Techniques

 • Vision and LiDAR sensors

-Security depends on encryption, authentication, and adherence to IoT security standards.
-Using secure protocols and platforms is essential to prevent unauthorized access to sensor data.
+Security depends on proper encryption, authentication, and adherence to IoT standards.
+Secure platforms and protocols are essential.

-AI processes sensor data to optimize movements, detect anomalies, and enable adaptive behaviors, improving efficiency and reducing human intervention.
+AI analyzes sensor data to optimize movements, detect anomalies, and enable adaptive robotic behavior.

 Conclusion